 Email 7 – Next steps

 When the trial is over, guide them to their purchasing options or connect them with your sales team.

 Another great trigger for lead-nurturing emails is an abandoned cart.
 Customers putting an item in their cart have shown a strong interest and may just need a little nudge.
 You could try sweetening the pot with an extra incentive like free shipping, or simply remind them what they left behind.

-Customized emails showcasing the actual items left in the cart are especially effective.
+Customized abandoned cart emails showcasing the actual items left in the cart are especially effective.
 With an abandoned cart, each person has shown you exactly which products they found appealing enough to (almost) buy.

 How to create your own lead-nurturing emails